threefoldtech/rbus/README.md

 pub trait Calculator {
     // input and outputs can be anything according to the rules above fn add(&self, a: f64, b: f64) -> anyhow::Result<(f64, f64)>;

+    // to be able to do calls across languages, you can rename
+    // the method (over wire) to be able to call methods in Golang
+    // for example
+    #[rename("Divide")]
     fn divide(&self, a: f64, b: f64) -> Result<f64>;
     fn multiply(&self, a: f64, b: f64) -> Result<f64>;